macunha1/terraform-atomic-modules/README.md

 ## Available modules

 Inside each module directory you should find their README and usage examples.
-If you don't find, it means that the module is not done yet.

 The available modules are:

 ### AWS

 ```
-.
+aws
 ├── aurora
 ├── iam-instance-role
 ├── rds